-Regional Hospital is There when the unthinkable happens
+Regional Hospital is Ready When the Unexpected Happens

 We Are Ready

 When chaos hits, facilities could be overwhelmed and EMS systems need coordination.
 Regional Hospital provides order.
 In the critical hours after a mass casualty incident, Regional Hospital based in Portland, OR provides crisis coordination for paramedics and local hospitals.
 Our roles in Mass Casualty Incidents are:

 - Providing communication between EMS personnel and hospital medical teams.

 - Track the bed status of emergency departments.